documentationfor yFiles for HTML 3.0.0.1

 Label Styles

-Similar to the other graph items, the way labels are rendered is determined by their style.
-Depending on the style, labels can have custom colors for text and background, different fonts, and custom insets.
+Similar to other graph items, the way labels are rendered is determined by their style.
+Depending on the style, labels can have custom colors for text and background, different fonts, and custom paddings.

 Different label styles